depman-org/depman/README.md

 #### Execution:
 1. Find the closest `depman/` directory, searching upwards from the current directory.
 2. Create a rootless container and mount the source directory (parent directory of `depman/`) into the container.
-The rest of the process from here runs entirely inside the container.
+The rest of the process from here runs entirely inside a container, to provide a standardized environment for Depman to operate in across platforms.
 3. Acquire dependencies specified in `dependencies.toml`.
 If a dependency set (depset) is given obtain only the dependencies in the specified depset.
 4. Execute the `<command>` you defined in `commands.nu` with the obtained dependencies' locations given as argument.
+The command is whitelist-sandboxed to be able to only access the directories it should with [Syd](https://crates.io/crates/syd).
 5. That's it!

 ### Flags